 Enterprise Cybersecurity

 As a business owner or a high executive in an enterprise, having advanced cybersecurity isn't an option—it's a necessity.
-However, you can choose between multiple types of enterprise-level cybersecurity options that most suit your vision and your business's security needs.
+However, you can choose between multiple enterprise-level cybersecurity options that suit your vision and your business's security needs.

-Implementing the best cybersecurity system for your business is no longer as simple as getting the latest, most expensive antivirus on the market.
+Implementing the best cybersecurity system for your business is more complex than getting the latest, most expensive antivirus.
 Different security systems offer various benefits and features.
 Additionally, they're often customizable to fit your business.
-To make the right decision, you should thoroughly understand the different security solutions out there and what they have to offer.
+To make the right decision, you should thoroughly understand the different security solutions and what they offer.
 Trustifi is a must-have cybersecurity solution with a comprehensive suite of email tools for advanced threat protection, data loss prevention, and enterprise email encryption.

 Understanding Enterprise-level Threats and Defenses

-Protecting an enterprise's network and assets is different from protecting small businesses or an individual's devices.
+Protecting an enterprise's network and assets differs from protecting small businesses or individual devices.
 Enterprises usually have more monetary value to their data, making them a likely target for many professional hackers.
-Most enterprises have a number of employees that correlates to their size.
+Most enterprises have several employees, which correlates to their size.
 The more employees there are, the more devices they use, and the more opportunities hackers have to exploit.

-Large companies can't afford to purchase a security system blindly.
-Knowledge about the different systems on the market is crucial, especially with experts predicting that cyberattacks will only be getting bigger and more frequent in the upcoming months.
+Large companies need help to afford to purchase a security system.
+Knowledge about the different systems on the market is crucial, especially with experts predicting that cyberattacks will only get bigger and more frequent in the upcoming months.

 Next-Generation Firewall (NGFW) Software